irahulcse/Flutter-Doctor-Consultation-App/README.md

 ![Image](images/rovers.jpg)
-# Bottom_Sheets_UI_Flutter :boom:
+#  Flutter Doctor Consulation Application:boom:

-Created Telegram User Interface in Flutter using the **widgets** like ListTile, ListView and different builders like the ListView Builder Seperator and also used the other widgets like CircleAvator, Text widgets for UI etc.
+Flutter Doctor Consultation Application is an UI/UX based application which can be used to create the application using the easy and cool user interfaces.

 ### Show some love :heart: and star the repo to support the project